- The John Carroll School Mission

 The following policies are in place to support the school’s expectation that students are to be alcohol and drug free.

-Alcohol, Illegal Drugs, Prescription Drugs, Inhalants, Performance Enhancing Supplements, and Synthetic Drugs (Examples of Synthetic Drugs include but are not limited to K2, Spice, Bath Salts, etc.)
+Alcohol, Illegal Drugs, Prescription Drugs, Inhalants, Vaping and/or E-Cigarette Devices, Performance Enhancing Supplements, and Synthetic Drugs (Examples of Synthetic Drugs include but are not limited to K2, Spice, Bath Salts, etc.)

 Involvement with alcohol and other drugs are entirely incompatible with our educational mission, with what is in the best interest of students’ safety and health, and with the law.
 The John Carroll campus and the “extended campus” (wherever our students and teachers are for school-sponsored field trips, dances, athletic and other competitions, etc.), i.e. anytime under school jurisdiction, are sacrosanct.
 Anyone possessing, using, selling, exchanging or under the influence of substances on campus or at a school function is liable for dismissal, even for a first offense.
 Our school environment and the extended campus must be considered absolutely off limits.